Ground: Bashley Road

 Location: Bashley, Hampshire

-My second stadium of 2016 was on Saturday 23rd January at Bashley Road in Bashley, Hampshire.
+My second ground of 2016 was on Saturday 23rd January at Bashley Road in Bashley, Hampshire.
 The match was Bashley vs. Banbury United in the Southern League Division One South & West.

 Bashley Road is in the village of Bashley close to the northern edge of the nearby town of New Milton.
 The ground is sits adjacent to a caravan park to the east, a cricket club to the west, a garden centre to the south and fields to the north.
 The venue is just over a mile north of New Milton railway station and has been home to the club since they formed in 1947.